Maram-Ankir/data-structures-and-algorithms/python/trees/Readme.md

 ## API

-pre order: method that return tree in order < node=> left=> right > in order: method that return tree in order < left=> node=> right > post order: method that return tree in order < left=> right=> node >
+max: method that return max value in tree pre order: method that return tree in order < node=> left=> right > in order: method that return tree in order < left=> node=> right > post order: method that return tree in order < left=> right=> node >